bjaan/roland-juno-g-display-replacement/README.md

  1. Remove the back cover
  2. Unplug the gray cable connecting to the keypad
- 3. Now you must remove all boards - keep the screws in seperate containers
+ 3. Now you must remove all boards - keep the screws in separate containers
  4. Remove the jack-board it has 4 screws in the back as well
  5. As you go and removing the remaining boards, unplug the connectors one by one, as needed.
 Unscrew the standoffs that have wirebusses attached - do now cut these loose
  6. Now remove the main board (the one with silver square CPU and the card reader)